Is It Time for a Website Redesign?

 Is it resistant to change?
-Updating your site shouldn’t make you want to pull your hair out.
+A website redesign shouldn’t make you want to pull your hair out.
 As an extension of your business, it should be constantly updated; and just like the frontend of your site, the backend should be clean and clear to navigate.
 It should be easy to constantly update in a content editor, not hardcoded.
 Adding images, links, and new pages shouldn’t take all day!

 Have Your Conversions or Sales Started to Decrease?

 Is her milkshake still bringing all the users to the yard?
 Maybe it’s time to start looking at your landing pages and calls to action.
 Take a deep dive into the layout of those pages.

 Are you sending the right message?
 Or is the message not even being found?
 If not, then now is the time to make the changes to your customers’ journey and what they see along the way.